One dead in shooting at mosque in Switzerland - police

-ZURICH A man was killed on Friday in a shooting at an Albanian mosque in St. Gallen, Switzerland, and another man was arrested, Swiss police said.
+ZURICH A man was killed in a shooting at an Albanian mosque in St. Gallen, Switzerland, and another man was arrested, Swiss police said on Friday.

-A 51-year-old Serbian man has confessed to the shooting, police said in a statement on Saturday.
-The victim, also 51 years old, was a Swiss citizen with Albanian roots.

-The victim's body was found in the prayer room of the mosque, the spokesman said, adding it was too early for the police to say what motive there might be for the killing.
+The body of a man was found in the prayer room of the mosque, the spokesman said, adding it was too early for the police to say what any motive may have been.

 Representatives of the El-Hidaje mosque, where the shooting took place, were not immediately available for comment.
 A former imam of the mosque, Fehim Dragusha, told Reuters the shooting was tied to a long-running feud between two families, whom he knew, and was not politically motivated.